On the Springer correspondence for wreath products: Introduction

-We construct a quadruple $(\GL_m \wr \Sigma_d, B_m^d, N_{m\wr d}, \Sigma_m \wr \Sigma_d)$, and then investigate how far it is for the quadruple to become a BN pair.
-Our first result is that a Bruhat decomposition with respect to $\Sigma_m \wr \Sigma_d$ does exist, although the wreath product is not a Coxeter group.
+We construct a quadruple $(\GL_m \wr \Sigma_d, B_m^d, N_{m\wr d}, \Sigma_m \wr \Sigma_d)$, and then investigate how far it is away to form a Tits system.
+Our first result is that a Bruhat decomposition with respect to $\Sigma_m \wr \Sigma_d$ does exist, even when $\Sigma_m \wr \Sigma_d$ is not a Coxeter group.
 Our proof utilizes Iwahori's generalized Tits system \cite{I65}, which was originally developed to deal with the subtle difference between the extended and non-extended affine Weyl groups (and hence extended versus non-extended Hecke algebras).